bradlucas/cipher/README.md

 # cipher
 ======

-A solution to the cipher problem asked at the end of the Stanford AI-Class.
+A solution to the cipher problem asked at the end of the class Introduction to AI (ai-class.com)taught by Sebastian Thrun and Peter Norvig in the Fall of 2011.

-## Build
+## Usage

+	$ lein run

+	Or

     $ lein uberjar

-## Usage

-    $ java -jar cipher-1.0.0-standalone.jar
+	$ java -jar target/uberjar/cipher-1.0.0-SNAPSHOT-standalone.jar

 ## License